Like a Dragon: Ishin!: Remake

 On September 14, 2022, the Ryu Ga Gotoku Studio official Twitter account announced a remake of Ryū ga Gotoku Ishin! titled Like a Dragon: Ishin!, which was released on February 21, 2023.
 The decision to bring over Ishin! was influenced by success of Western titles like Ghost of Tsushima, which also shared the premise of a historical samurai setting.
 Actual development began in September 2021, after the team conducted basic research on Unreal Engine development, and lasted for about 18 months.

 The remake of Ishin! retains most of the gameplay system from the original game, with the exception of the Trooper Cards, which can now be used optionally in regular combat.
 Certain enemy encounters are also adjusted by giving boss enemies special abilities.
 In addition, several characters of the game were also recast with new actors, who have previously portrayed other characters in the mainline titles, notably from Yakuza 0, Yakuza 6: The Song of Life, and Yakuza: Like a Dragon.
-The singing bar (karaoke) minigame features two songs not featured in the original: a new arrangement of the series' fan favorite karaoke track, "Baka Mitai" (ばかみたい, I've Been a Fool), and an entirely new track, "Ichizu Samurai" (い・ち・ず・侍, Truehearted Samurai), alongside the five songs featured in the original game, with translated lyrics in not only English, Simplified Chinese, Traditional Chinese and Korean, but French, German, Italian and Spanish, a first in the series.
+The singing bar (karaoke) minigame features two songs not featured in the original: a new arrangement of the series' fan favorite karaoke track, "Baka Mitai" (ばかみたい, I've Been a Fool), and an entirely new track, "Ichizu Samurai" (い・ち・ず・侍, Truehearted Samurai), alongside the five songs featured in the original game, with translated lyrics in not only English, Traditional Chinese and Korean, but French, German, Italian, Spanish and Simplified Chinese, a first in the series.
 An option to switch between the Japanese kanji & romaji (if set to English, French, German, Italian, Spanish, Simplified Chinese, Traditional Chinese or Korean; Japanese kanji only if set to Japanese) lyrics and the translated lyrics, which is previously in the Yakuza Remastered Collection, is also available for all languages besides Japanese.

 Despite the studio's recent titles released prior such as Yakuza: Like a Dragon and the Judgment series feature a multi-language voice-over dubbing support, this feature was excluded in the remake of Ishin!, resulting it is only playable in the Japanese voice-over audio, much like the original game.
 In an interview at the 2022 Tokyo Game Show, Ryu Ga Gotoku Studio's director Masayoshi Yokoyama explained the decision was made due to the complexity of translating the dialogue of the Bakumatsu era, stating "that would make the lines incredibly long so it just wouldn’t work".

 In January 2023, Sega announced a downloadable content bundle for Ishin!, titled "Elite General Trooper Cards", which contains six Trooper Cards based on certain celebrities, including All Elite Wrestling's Kenny Omega, actor Rahul Kohli and VTuber Nyatasha Nyanners.

 On February 16, 2023, the Sega official Twitter announced a Combat Demo for PlayStation 5, Xbox Series X/S, and Steam.